-This Briefing Sheet is for anyone who wants to know more about gardening for the senses.
-It includes advice on design and accessibility, as well as a case study, and contacts for further information.
+Our Sensory Gardens briefing sheet is for anyone who wants to know more about gardening for the senses.
+It includes advice on design and accessibility as well as a case study and contacts for further information.

 10. How can I find out what garden projects are available in my area?

-Please e-mail email@example.com or call us on 0118 988 5688 and ask to speak to the Information Officer.
+Please e-mail email@example.com or call us on 0118 988 5688.
 These projects are all independent of Thrive so you will then need to contact them directly to discuss opportunities available.